tmi-lab/resilient/README.md

 # Requirements
-1.Clone the repository
+1. Clone the repository
 <pre>
 git clone https://github.com/tmi-lab/resilient.github.io.git
 </pre>
-2.Install Python .. for convenience
+2. Install Python .. for convenience

-3.Create a virtual environment for the project (optional, Instructions for macOS and Linux).
+3. Create a virtual environment for the project (optional, Instructions for macOS and Linux).

 3.1 Install virtualenv (if not already installed)
 <pre>